The Return

 "Compartmentalization

-team carry out the hit," Ranma guessed as the two left the locker room and
+different team carry out the hit," Ranma guessed as the two left the

 Ranma stopped.
 "Well, you